John Newton: Anglican priest

-Some five years later, in 1772, Thomas Scott took up the curacy of the neighbouring parishes of Stoke Goldington and Weston Underwood.
+In 1772, Thomas Scott took up the curacy of the neighbouring parishes of Stoke Goldington and Weston Underwood.
 Newton was instrumental in converting Scott from a cynical 'career priest' to a true believer, a conversion which Scott related in his spiritual autobiography The Force of Truth (1779).
-Later Scott became a biblical commentator and co-founder of the Church Missionary Society.
+Later, Scott became a biblical commentator and co-founder of the Church Missionary Society.

 In 1779, Newton was invited by John Thornton to become Rector of St Mary Woolnoth, Lombard Street, London, where he officiated until his death.
-The church had been built by Nicholas Hawksmoor in 1727 in the fashionable Baroque style.
+The church was built by Nicholas Hawksmoor in 1727 in the fashionable Baroque style.
 Newton was one of only two evangelical Anglican priests in the capital, and he soon found himself gaining in popularity amongst the growing evangelical party.
-He was a strong supporter of evangelicalism in the Church of England.
+Newton was a strong supporter of evangelicalism in the Church of England.
 He remained a friend of Dissenters (such as Methodists post-Wesley, and Baptists) as well as Anglicans.

 Young churchmen and people struggling with faith sought his advice, including such well-known social figures as the writer and philanthropist Hannah More, and the young William Wilberforce, a member of parliament (MP) who had recently suffered a crisis of conscience and religious conversion while contemplating leaving politics.
 The younger man consulted with Newton, who encouraged Wilberforce to stay in Parliament and "serve God where he was".

 In 1792, Newton was presented with the degree of Doctor of Divinity by the College of New Jersey (now Princeton University).

 Writer and hymnist

 The vicarage in Olney, where Newton wrote the hymn that would become "Amazing Grace".

 In 1767, William Cowper, the poet, moved to Olney.
-He worshipped in Newton's church, and collaborated with the priest on a volume of hymns; it was published as Olney Hymns in 1779.
+He worshipped in Newton's church and collaborated with the priest on a volume of hymns; it was published as Olney Hymns in 1779.
 This work had a great influence on English hymnology.
 The volume included Newton's well-known hymns: "Glorious Things of Thee Are Spoken", "How Sweet the Name of Jesus Sounds!", and "Faith's Review and Expectation", which has come to be known by its opening phrase, "Amazing Grace".